 How To Do Split Jumps

-Split Jumps, like all plyometrics, are the perfect balance between strength and cardio.
-It is the type of move that will give you the “two for one” sale on fitness!
-Make sure you fit this move and other moves like it into part of your fitness routine.
+Split jumps, like all plyometrics, are the perfect balance between strength and cardio.
+It is the type of move that will give you the “two for one” deal on fitness!
 Try it out in our 10-Minute Fat Blast Workout!

 1) Stand tall with your feet hip distance apart.
 Hands are in front of the chest hand on fist.
 Take a large step forward with one foot and lower your body toward the floor.
 Both legs should be bent at a 90-degree angle at the bottom of the lunge.

 2) Lower the back knee slightly and jump to switch the feet.
 While in the air front foot comes back and back foot comes to the front.
 Land in a bent knee lunge.
 Repeat.

 Split Jumps are an awesome cardio exercise that work your glutes, legs and core while giving you a great cardiovascular challenge that gets your heart rate up anytime, anywhere.